AdobeDocs/workfront.es-ES/help/quicksilver/resource-mgmt/workload-balancer/overview-workload-balancer.md

 Para revisar los tutoriales en vídeo del Distribuidor de cargas de trabajo, vaya a la página [Tutorials de Workfront](https://experienceleague.adobe.com/es/docs/workfront-learn/tutorials-workfront/home).
 En el menú de la izquierda, seleccione **Administrar recursos** > **Distribuidor de cargas de trabajo** y elija un tutorial.

-## Buscar el Distribuidor de cargas de trabajo
+## Buscar el equilibrador de carga

 <!--
 <p>(NOTE: This will be taken out when all we will have is one tool - should be replaced by a blurb that says you can add this tool anywhere, in any custom tab, etc (long term dev promise)) </p>